Cost

 Notes

 - The semester and one–year program fees all include three meals a day on weekdays (except holidays).
 For students enrolled in the Fall Semester program, the program fees also include meal expenses during fall break in late November, at which time the dining hall will be closed.
-For students enrolled in the Winter/Spring Semester, it does not include meal expenses for a two-week winter break in late December, and a three-week spring break in March, at which times the dining hall will be closed.
-The room fee for fall, winter, and spring breaks is included in the program fees.
+The room fee for breaks is included in the program fees.
 Textbooks are not included for any of the terms (except for selected Japanese language texts), but textbook costs are typically lower than at American universities.
 Program fees do not include money for personal spending, and transportation costs.
 (See below regarding additional costs.)

 Application Fee